Coronavirus – FAQs on managing a safe return to work

 Health and safety at work

-If we open our workplace, what steps must we take to make it Covid-19 secure?
+If our workplace is open, what steps must we take to manage the risks of Covid-19?

 All employers have statutory duties to provide a safe place of work and general legal duties of care towards anyone who may be accessing or using their place of business.
 To discharge these duties, you must take the following steps: